monalvrz/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 A pivot chart was used to perfome the analysis on the outcomes based on launch date.
-In order to do this,
+In order to do this, the "date created conversion" was used to extract the extact month the campains were launched.
+In addition, the outcome variable was added, which made it possible to identify the results of the campaigns according to the month in which they were launched.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/107893200/177914213-4a37daf1-1255-4477-90cf-aea90554c987.png)

 ### Analysis of Outcomes Based on Goals